Close

 What if I require further treatment, will I lose my hair?

-Chemotherapy can cause total hair loss or thinning (apart from Methotrexate and Carboplatin).
+Chemotherapy can cause total hair loss or thinning, except when using Methotrexate.
 The normal scalp has approximately 100,000 hairs and at any one time roughly 10% of your hair is in the resting phase.
 The other 90% is growing and is susceptible to chemotherapy.
 The hair loss is not usually permanent and the hair grows back once the treatment is completed.
 You will start to lose you hair about 2 to 3 weeks after your first dose and this total loss is usually 4 weeks.
 The most likely place to lose hair is from the head, but you may also lose hair from the face, arms, legs, underarms and pubic area. (no more waxing or shaving for a while!)
 A Chemocap can be used but isn’t effective with all chemotherapy treatments.

 Hair loss can be very discouraging and very depressing, especially for a women whose hairstyle is one of her main features.
 Many support groups offer advice.
 You will be entitled to a range of NHS wigs with a free prescription for £50-£55 or you can choose to wear a groovy scarf or hat.
 It is your choice.